vyavasthita/mail-integration/README.md

 ### Design Patterns
 Single Responsibility design pattern of SOLID principle is followed.
 Each class does one thing only.
-Singletone design pattern is followed.
+Singletone design pattern is followed for python logging.

 ### Flexible
 Ability of the application to adapt and evolve to accommodate new requirements without affecting the existing operations.

-This application is modularized into small python modules which allow us to add new requirements.
+This application is modularized into small python modules which allow us to add new requirements or modify existing ones.

 ### Readable and Understandable
 Software is meant for modification/improvements.
 Fellow developers should be able to understand the code.

 This could be achieved by; -
     • Coding guidelines.
     • Comments/Description of classes and methods used.